The-Marcy-Lab-School-Assignments/7-0-0-assignment-kcp3000/README.md

 **Miscellaneous**
 - [x] Used Vite to create the project
 - [ ] The size buttons, the greeting, and the language buttons should each be their own component for a total of 3 components (on top of the root `App`)
-- [ ] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
+- [x] At no point did you ever use any vanilla DOM JS methods (e.g. `document.querySelector` or `document.createElement`)
 - [ ] Bonus: You have a `components` directory.
 Each component has its own file and is exported (1 export per file).
 The filename matches the name of the component being exported (`Header.jsx` exports a `Header` component).
-- [ ] Bonus: Your project has some extra CSS styling!
+- [x] Bonus: Your project has some extra CSS styling!
-Score: 1/5
+Score: 3/5

 ## Set Up
 It's highly recommended you use the scaffolding tool [Vite](https://vitejs.dev/guide/) to create your starter code.
 You can run these commands to get started: